Mehrnoush Soroush

 Harrison Morin

-Research Assistant, Graduate Student at NELC
+Research Assistant, Graduate Student in MES

 Harrison has been a member of the CAMEL Lab since 2019, where he started working as a research assistant for the Afghan Heritage Mapping Partnership.
 His current responsibilities at the lab include managing and coordinating data procurement requests and overseeing and administering all Afghanistan and AHMP-data-related requests and proposals.
-Harrison also serves as a committee member for the 2023-24 CAMEL Fellowship program on modeling movement.

 Çağlayan Bal

-Research Assistant, Graduate Student at NELC
+Research Assistant, Graduate Student in MES

-Çağlayan Bal is a PhD student in Near Eastern Art and Archaeology, specializing in Anatolian archaeology.
-Her research interests include understanding long-term human-environment interactions, understanding identity in the archaeological context, and applying GIS and remote sensing techniques in archaeology.
-She holds a BSc in Environmental Engineering from Middle East Technical University (METU, Turkey), a BA in Protohistory and Near Eastern Archaeology from Ankara University (Turkey), and an MSc in Settlement Archaeology from METU (Turkey).
-She has participated in several excavation projects in Turkey.
-She was recently a member of the Konya Regional Archaeological Survey Project (KRASP, 2017-2022) between 2017 and 2022 and the Türkmenkarahöyük Intensive Survey Project (TISP, 2021-2022).
+She holds a BSc in Environmental Engineering from Middle East Technical University (METU, Turkey), a BA in Protohistory and Near Eastern Archaeology from Ankara University (Turkey), and an MSc in Settlement Archaeology from METU.
+She has participated in several excavation and survey projects in Turkey and is currently part of the Türkmenkarahöyük Archaeological Project (TKAP) in Konya, Turkey.

 Christian Borgen

-Research Assistant, Graduate Student at NELC
+Research Assistant, Graduate Student in MES

 At CAMEL, Christian manages the map collection and database along with facilitating data requests.